MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/set-up-compliance-boundaries.md

 - The name of the Azure Active Directory attribute (from Step 1)

 - The following title or description of the purpose of the support request: "Enable OneDrive for Business Synchronization with Azure Active Directory for Compliance Security Filters".
-This helps route the request to the Office 365 eDiscovery engineering team who implements the request.
+This helps route the request to the eDiscovery engineering team who implements the request.

 After the engineering change is made and the attribute is synchronized to OneDrive, Microsoft Support will send you the build number that the change was made in and an estimated deployment date.
 The deployment process usually takes 4–6 weeks after you submit the support request.